BS Electrical & Electronics Engineering

 - Continued their education through professional licensure, certification or pursuit of a graduate degree.

-- Developed an awareness and an appreciation for business ethics and responsible professional conduct.
+- Developed an awareness of safety and security constraints as well as ethical responsibility and responsible professional conduct.